What is Crypto Margin Trading and How Does It Work?

 What is crypto margin trading?

 Crypto margin trading is the practice of borrowing funds from a trading platform to increase your buying power beyond your actual account balance.
-It allows traders to amplify gains, and losses, by taking leveraged positions in volatile crypto markets.
+It allows traders to scale up both gains and losses by taking leveraged positions in already volatile crypto markets.

 Instead of trading with just the cash in your account, margin trading lets you access borrowed capital in exchange for posting collateral, called your initial margin.